gdi3d/learning-to-build/docs/app/frontend.md

 >
 > Source: https://en.wikipedia.org/wiki/CSS_framework

-What I like about **Bulma** is that it's nice option for people that are getting started and documentation is quite good.
+What I like about **Bulma** is that it's a nice choice for people that are getting started because of it simplicity and good documentation.

 Once you understand the basics behind one CSS Framework, you can easily jump into a new one quite easy.

-I recommend that you start by skimming the docs to have a rough idea on what's all about: [https://bulma.io/documentation/overview/start/](https://bulma.io/documentation/overview/start/)
+I recommend that you start by skimming the docs to have a rough idea of what's all about: [https://bulma.io/documentation/overview/start/](https://bulma.io/documentation/overview/start/)

-## The index file
+## Index file

+All the code for the frontend is located at `app/web/`.

-Open the file at `app/web/templates/index.html` with your favourite code editor.
+Open the file at `app/web/templates/index.html` with your favorite code editor.

-This is the *main page* of our application, where our users can paste a **youtube link** and send it to our backend to be converted into a mp3 file.
+This is the *main page* of our application, where our users can paste a **youtube link** and send it to our backend to be converted into an mp3 file.

-To better understand it, let's start by analysing each section in this file.
+To better understand it, let's start by analyzing each section in this file.

-## The head
+## Head

 ```
 <!DOCTYPE html>